Space launch: Impact

 without reaching out for consultation or consent.

-Many rockets use fossil fuels, some launch systems use hydrogen, while some rocket manufacturers (i.e. Orbex, ArianeGroup) are using different launch fuels (such as bio-propane; methane produced from biomass).
+Many rockets use fossil fuels, some launch systems use hydrogen, while some rocket manufacturers (i.e. ArianeGroup) are using different launch fuels (such as methane produced from biomass).

 Launches exhaust often water vapor, which is a potent greenhouse gas and at high altitudes not very common.
 Also methane it self, which is used as a fuel, is a potent greenhouse gas.

 Carbon emissions

 As the number of rocket launches is expected to increase, the cumulative effect that launching into space has on Earth is expected to be significant and not to be underestimated.
 A single common Falcon 9 launch emits carbon dioxide into the mesosphere of about 26 km3.
 A SpaceX Falcon Heavy rocket for instance burns through 400 metric tons of kerosene and emits more carbon dioxide in a few minutes than an average car would in more than two centuries.

 Sustained spaceflight

 Suborbital launch

 Sub-orbital space flight is any space launch that reaches space without making a full orbit around the planet, and requires a maximum speed of around 1 km/s to reach space, and up to 7 km/s for longer distance such as an intercontinental space flight.
 An example of a sub-orbital flight would be a ballistic missile, or future tourist flight such as Virgin Galactic, or an intercontinental transport flight like SpaceLiner.
 Any space launch without an orbit-optimization correction to achieve a stable orbit will result in a suborbital space flight, unless there is sufficient thrust to leave orbit completely (See Space gun#Getting to orbit).